aimihat/graph-note/docs/design_priorities.md

 - Improve packaging (e.g. run command, download / upload notebook).
 - Detect inputs implicitly, as they are undefined variables.

+Ideas for future:
+- Open websocket connection for continual updates from the kernel.

 Completed: